rodrigo-ceccato/dotfiles/README.md

 I also packed a small script used for setting a video wallpaper using xwinwrap and mpv.

+Added gitignore file that can be added globly with "git config --global core.excludesfile ~/.gitignore", after placed there.

 ## Thanks
 Wallpaper from: